Frequently Asked Questions

 A. No, you must attend an accredited medical school located in one of the 50 United States, the District of Columbia, or Puerto Rico, in order to be eligible to become an NMF Scholar.

 A. All applicants are required to provide proof of citizenship.
 A US birth certificate or a current US passport, a copy of your USCIS certificate of naturalization, or a voter’s registration card (accompanied by a picture ID) are acceptable forms of proof of citizenship.
+If you have Deferred Action for Childhood Arrival (DACA) status, then a current letter of status confirmation is acceptable.

 A. If you are a member of a tribe recognized by the Bureau of Indian Affairs (BIA) you must apply through BIA for a number.
 If you cannot obtain BIA certification, then you must submit either a letter from the tribal council (on official letterhead), or documentation of ancestry (i.e. birth records or birth certificates for parents or grandparents)